 Gangs, Gangsters, and Ganglands: Towards a Comparative Global Ethnography (GANGS)

 Dennis Rodgers and Steffen Jensen, ERC Advanced Grant, January 2019–December 2023.

 This project aims to systematically compare gang dynamics in Nicaragua, South Africa, and France in order to better understand why gangs emerge, how they evolve over time, whether they are associated with particular urban configurations, how and why individuals join gangs, and what impact this has on their potential futures.

 The Impact of Compulsory School Laws in a Developing Country Context: Examining Impacts and Explanations in Sub-Saharan Africa.

-Professor Timothy Swanson and Professor Martina Viarengo, funded by SNSF.
+Professor Timothy Swanson and Associate Professor Martina Viarengo, funded by SNSF.
 July 2018–June 2022.